nmdra/Java-Learn/src/com/basic/Static/StaticNote.md

 Its effect is to declare that C is not an inner class.
 Just as a static method of T has no current instance of T in its body, C also has no current instance of T, nor does it have any lexically enclosing instances.
 Here, test does not have any instance of it's outer class Static.
 Neither does main.
-But main & Test can have instances of each other.
+But main & OnlineTest can have instances of each other.